How to Get Through a

-Anybody who is behind the wheel of a car is subject to being pulled over by the police, if they have been drinking or not.
+The police can pull over any driver whether they have been drinking or not.
+In some cases, you may be at risk for a DUI charge.
 The charges you may face could depend on how you react in this situation.
 Your response could make your arrest way more complicated than necessary, here are a few things you can do to make your encounter less painful.

 Be Polite and Respectful to The Police Officer

-Although you may be annoyed or stressed about being pulled over, it is important to remain calm.
+Although you may feel annoyed or stressed about law enforcement pulling you over, it is important to remain calm.
 Everybody knows, nothing good comes from being rude to a police officer, no matter how mad you are.
 If you show disrespect towards an officer, it may provoke them to make your situation more difficult.
 Do not argue with a police officer under any circumstances.

 Make Sure You Always Have Your Driver's License and Paperwork Accessible